 My elder brothers were all put apprentices to different trades.
 I was put to the grammar-school at eight years of age, my father intending to devote me, as the tithe of his sons, to the service of the Church.
 My early readiness in learning to read (which must have been very early, as I do not remember when I could not read), and the opinion of all his friends, that I should certainly make a good scholar, encouraged him in this purpose of his. — Autobiography

-To picture the sense of the Latin ordo, we would likely think about people and some recognition.
-Nationality or reference to a country can be such recognition.
+With Cicero, our picture for the sense of the Latin ordo may have become people and recognition.
+Nationality and country can be such recognition.

-Resources continue to differ in presenting the Latin language, and the word shape seclorum is a good example on that. ■The Rudiments of Latin and English Grammar by Alexander Adam, of 1786, page 141, present the form seclor as a consequent of sequor.
+Resources continue to differ in presenting the Latin language, and the word shape seclorum is a good example here. ■The Rudiments of Latin and English Grammar by Alexander Adam, of 1786, page 141, present the form seclor as a consequent of sequor.

 When in the Course of human Events, it becomes necessary for one People to dissolve the Political Bands which have connected them with another, and to assume among the Powers of the Earth, the separate and equal Station to which the Laws of Nature and of Nature’s God entitle them, a decent Respect to the Opinions of Mankind requires that they should declare the Causes which impel them to the Separation, says the ■Declaration of Independence.

-Already ancients used the Latin seclum for people who have taken their own stand.
-With the Latin ordo as a principle for some recognition, we can comprehend the Novus Ordo Seclorum as A New People Come, where come is the third form, as spoken, written, etc. A new nation has become.
+Already ancients used the Latin seclum for people who had taken their own stand.
+With the Latin ordo as a principle for recognition, we can comprehend the Novus Ordo Seclorum as A New People Come, where come is the third form, as spoken, written, etc. In short, a new nation has become.

 We can caption the image: